religiosa1/react-solid-flow/README.md

 };
 ```

-Second value of the return tuple is contol object, which gives you the ability
+The second value of the return tuple is the control object, which allows you to
-to handle the resource imperatively.
+handle the resource imperatively.

-**`mutate`**
+- **`mutate`**:
   Allows you to directly change the resource value.

-**`refetch`**
+- **`refetch`**:

-Allows you to call fetcher function manually with the required arguments.
+  Allows you to call the fetcher function manually with the
-FetcherOpts with abort signal is added to arguments automatically.
+  required arguments.
+The `FetcherOpts` with an abort signal is added to the

-**`abort`**
+  arguments automatically.
+- **`abort`**:
   Allows you to abort the current fetcher call.

-If abort is performed with no reason, or with AbortError instance, then
+If the abort is performed with no reason or with an `AbortError` instance, the
-the state is still considered pending/refreshing, resource.error is
+state is still considered pending/refreshing, the `resource.error` is not
-not updated, and onError callback is not called.
-Any other reason will result in erorred resource state.
+updated, and the `onError` callback is not called.
+Any other reason will
+result in an error state for the resource.

-Resource won't be refetched until deps change again.
+The resource will not be refetched until the dependencies change again.

 ##### useResourceOptions

+The _useResource_ hook accepts several options to customize its behavior:

-**`initial value`**
+- **`initial value`**:
+  The value (or a sync function resolving to this value), to be used as the

-If initial value is passed makes the initial state either ready or pending,
+  resource initial value.
+If an initial value is passed, it sets the initial
-depending on whether it was a sync value or a promise.

-**`onCompleted` and `onError`**
+  state to either "ready" or "refreshing" (depending on whether _skip_ or
+  _skipFirstRun_ opts are true or not.)
+- **`onCompleted`** and **`onError`**:

-callbacks can be passed to the hook to be called when resource resolves or
+  Callbacks that are called when the resource resolves or rejects respectively.
-rejects correspondingly.

-**`skip`**

-Skip calls of fetcher (can still be called manually with refresh)
+- **`skip`**:
+  If set to true, it skips calls to the fetcher function, but it can still be

-It can be useful if you're waiting for some of deps to be in certain state
+  called manually with the _refresh_ function.
+This can be useful if you want
+  to wait for certain dependencies to be in a certain state before calling
-before calling the fetcher or if you want to trigger the fetcher only
-manually on some event.
+  the fetcher or if you want to trigger the fetcher only manually on some event.

-**`skipFirstRun`**
+- **`skipFirstRun`**:

-enables you to skip first automatic trigger of fetcher function.
-It will be
+  If set to true, it skips the first automatic trigger of the fetcher function.
-triggered only after deps change
+  It will be triggered only after the dependencies change.

-**`skipFnMemoization`**
+- **`skipFnMemoization`**:

-with this flag, fetcher function won't be memoized and its change will result
+  If set to true, the fetcher function will not be memoized, and its change
-in calls to it (the same way as if deps array was changed)
+  will result in calls to it (the same way as if the dependencies array was

-If no initial value is provided to the useResource, and skip == false,
-skipFirstRun == false, resource is created with initial state `"pending"`
-(resource `loading` field === true), to avoid flickering of content.
-Otherwise, it's created with the `"unresolved"`.
+  changed).

+To avoid flickering of content, the resource initial state depends on the _skip_
+and _skipFirstRun_ options.
+If any of them is true, the resource state will be
+"unresolved" or "ready" depending on whether the _initialValue_ is defined.
+If both of them are false, the resource state will be "pending" or "refreshing"
+correspondingly, so we can correctly show a preloader right away.

-Currently, there's no plans of supporting Suspense.
-This possibility was
+Currently, there are no plans to support Suspense.
+The possibility was
-investigated and abbandonded until the React team at least formally approves
+investigated and abandoned until the React team at least formally approves the
-the usage of Suspense for anything else, besides components lazy loading.
+usage of Suspense for anything other than components lazy loading.
-Implementation of Suspense support will require some global forms of promise
+Implementation of Suspense support will require some forms of global promise
-cache and cahce busting, and most likely this implementation will come from
+cache and cache busting, and most likely this implementation will come
-the react itself, so it feels likke reinventing the wheel here.
+from React itself, so it feels like reinventing the wheel.

 If you really want to use suspended data fetches, there are some 3d party libs
 for that, if you want a recomendation, there's [suspend-react](https://github.com/pmndrs/suspend-react)